andr1976/HydDown/Manual.md

 | Initial temperature | 20 $^\circ$C   |
 | Gas                 | Helium         |

+: Key vessel data and intial conditions {#tbl:1D-KIT}

 In HydDown the type IV pressure vessel geometry as assumed that of a flat ended cylinder, with the length adjusted to give a total inventory volume of 19 liter.
-Furthermore, the transient 1D heat conductivity model applies a single value for density, heat capacity and thermal conductivity.
-In order to simulate the system a lumped heat cpacity and density for the typi IV cylinder is made.
+In order to simulate the system a lumped heat capacity and density for the type IV cylinder is made.
 The thermal conductivty is set to that of the liner material, and the outer heat transfer coefficient is set to 8 W/(m$^2$K) as applied in the H2fills software [@KUROKI].
+For a type IV vessel, the application of an average value for density, heat capacity and thermal conductivity can be an acceptable approximation since the liner and composite shell material are not too dissimilar.

 ![Calculations of vessel wall temperature (inner/outer) with 1D transient heat conduction during helium discharge for comparison with KIT experiments.
 The figure shows calculated gas and wall temperature (lines) compared to experimental gas temperature (left) and calculated and measured pressure (right).](docs/img/KIT_1.png){#fig:KIT_val}